Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ![Alt text](docimages/amairesponsive-screenshot.png)

-Website presents Yoel's portfolio-1 project for a Personal trainer.
+Website presents Domenica's portfolio-1 project for a Fashion Personal Stylist.
 Users will be able to find interesting content in easy and simple way.

 This project is for educational purposes and can not be used as a template for a business use.